 Our world can be merciless.
 Vultures swoop down on us when we speak up.

 So, how can we stay true to ourselves?

 Easier said than done

-In the preface, Brown presents her research on how to cultivate a “wholehearted life”—the first of many lofty terms throughout the book—which means knowing you’re worthy and living from that truth.
+In the preface, Brown presents her research on how to cultivate a “wholehearted life”—the first of many vague terms throughout the book—which means knowing you’re worthy and living from that truth.

-And perfection, numbing, fitting in, judgment and scarcity curb it.
+And perfecting, numbing, fitting in, judgment and scarcity curb it.

 Brown hopes this book will guide people on the journey towards wholehearted living.
 Because when you remove your masks, you:

 - feel healthier, more joyful and more peaceful

 - accept your “flaws”